cudoventures/cudos-network-docs/src/learn/validators.md

 ### Transaction Fees / Gas

 Validators earn CUDOS used in the network as gas, each transaction costs gas which is paid to the Validators for helping secure the operation of the Cudos Network.

-## Slashing

-Slashing refers to the action of removing tokens that are staked by a Cudos Validator due to malicious or harmful behaviour to the network.
-This security mechanism underpins the Cudos Network ensuring it is in the Validators interest to not act maliciously or try to game the system, as otherwise they will be financially penalised.

-In the Cudos Network, slashed tokens go to the community CUDOS Treasury.
-That way, participants that misbehave who would seek to harm the network will compensate the damage done to the whole community, by contributing to its maintenance and growth.

-### Offences

-Slashing in the Cudos network will be calculated based on a mixture of factors, including downtime and incomplete or failed workloads received through the Cudos smart contract.
-Slashing might also affect the trust score of a Cudos Node.

 ## Be a Cudos Validator